 Stepping down market a little, we have the B-Hyve Orbit.
 This model has a more classic look to it, with a good ole' monochrome LCD panel and big buttons.
 The app is fairly attractive though, and you can avoid messing with the front panel for the most part.

 The Orbit uses WiFi to connect to the weather service (Smart WeatherSense) for some basic smarts, basically run time and skip (if rain is forecast).
 The unit supports third party Rin/Freeze sensors, and is limited to Alexa integration only.

 The Orbit does come in a waterproof housing, so no optional extras there, and it's also available in international versions with 6 or 12 station configurations.

 With limitations comes the key benefit of cost.
-The Orbit is available for only $99 through Amazon or direct from B-Hyve's Orbit store.
+The Orbit is available through Amazon or direct from B-Hyve's Orbit store.